Meat, milk, or wool?

 are purchased and fed to finish weights of 100 lbs. or more.

-Besides the purchase price of the lambs, the major cost in finishing lambs is feed.
+Besides the purchase price of the lambs, the major cost of finishing lambs is obviously feed.
 Lambs can be finished

 on a variety of diets: complete pelleted rations, whole grain

 rations, or high-forage diets.
-Corn-based diets are becoming less economical, as ethanol mandates have pushed corn prices significantly higher.
 Cheap gains can often be put

 The declining value of wool relative to meat, along with the

-decreasing number of sheep shearers, has contributed to an expansion
+decreasing number of sheep shearers, has contributed to the expansion

 of hair sheep, not only in the United States, but other countries